 - (1) Upon enrolment the first-year doctoral students must register in the Hungarian Scientific Publications Database (MTMT Database). - (2) For each Doctoral Track, a sample curriculum is published by the DS annually.
-In addition to the courses and the associated credit values, the sample curriculum shall also contain the appropriate research, publication and educational credits to be earned.
+In addition to the courses and the associated credit values, the sample curriculum shall also contain the appropriate research, publication and teaching credits to be earned.
 The criteria for completing the various courses are set out in the relevant subject datasheets. - (3) The study and research phase consists of four semesters.
 Students must acquire a total of 120 credits within the following limits to ensure even workload: (i) a minimum of 18 credits per semester, (ii) a minimum of 60 credits, but not more than 70 credits per academic year shall be acquired.
 To conclude this phase, the comprehensive examination must be taken.
 Permissions to interrupt or suspend this phase may be issued by the Head of the DS in exceptional cases (in particular: health complaints, military service, childbirth, changes to travel rules, other unexpected circumstances beyond the control of the doctoral student).
-The Head of the DS shall take the relevant decision, taking into account the opinion of the concerned Track Director and the supervisor. - (4) Number of credits that may be earned in the Sociology Doctoral Track:
+The Head of the DS shall take the relevant decision, taking into account the opinion of the concerned Track Director and the supervisor. - (4) Number of credits that available in the Sociology and Communication Science Doctoral Tracks: - a) Study credits: a minimum of 48 and a maximum of 60 credits.
+Study credits shall be recorded on the basis of the subjects taken in Neptun and completed.
+48 credits may be earned for completing the compulsory and compulsory elective courses of the operational curriculum.
+Subject to participation in courses run by a lecturer of another DS, an additional 12 study credits may be earned each semester. - b) Research credits: 15 credits per semester, a total of 60 credits..
+Research credits are fixed for each semester (15 credits per semester) and are linked to the technical subjects taken in Neptun.
+In the case of overachievement, additional credits cannot be counted towards either the current semester or another semester.
+The conditions for acquiring research credits in a given semester are specified in paragraph (5).